wtheisen/BashDynamicPaper/README.md

     -p: The prefix of your wallpaper folder without a trailing /
     -w: Your local airport identifier in IATA [E.G. SBN], used as a proxy location for getting weather and time data
  --wal: Use pywal if it's installed
+    -e: Embed a weather report into the middle of the background
 ```

 ### File Formatting